-While investing has historically been left up to the big guys at large banks managing serious money, that’s not the only way to invest today.
-Investing is accessible to everyone with every size bank account.
+While investing has historically been left up to the big guys at large banks to manage serious money, that’s not the only way to invest today.
+Investing is accessible to everyone with any size of bank account.
 There are plenty of small investment ideas for as little as $20 or as much as $1,000.

 Important: Everyone needs to start somewhere.
 In fact, if you’re just beginning your investing journey, it’s a good practice to start small.